Swarnava-Sadhukhan/Quiz-App-using-REACT/README.md

 # Quiz-App-using-REACT
 Simple Quiz app using REACT.
-Copy and replace the src file after you create your app folder using npm create-react app
+Copy and replace the src folder after you create your app folder using npm create-react app